Make your own Steak and Cheese Sandwich with Mushrooms and liven it up with a bit of horseradish mayonnaise!

 - Mayonnaise and horseradish for the spread (optional)

-The biggest expense though was this Chef’s Choice Food Slicer that I decided I needed AFTER trying to slice ribeye into thin slices.
+The biggest expense for this sandwich was this Chef’s Choice Food Slicer that I decided I needed AFTER trying to slice ribeye into thin slices.
 I honestly should have bought this years ago.

 My impetus was the steak I wish I had a slicer for but the deed was done because I wanted to make a huge batch of the French Onion Soup my neighbors love.
 I planned to slice 8 pounds of onions and I cried just thinking about it.
 WHY didn’t I do this years ago??!!

 PIN IT!
-‘Steak and Cheese Sandwich with Grilled Onions and Mushrooms’
+‘Steak and Cheese Sandwich with Grilled Onions’

 Steak and Cheese Sandwich with Grilled Onions and Mushrooms